-MFDS initiated a temporary testing program of imported salmon due to intelligence indicating GE salmon is raised in Panama and marketed in Canada.
-This testing applies to fresh/frozen salmon and smoked salmon products originating in from the United States, Canada, and Panama.
-MFDS conducts testing to confirm whether it contains GE salmon that is approved for food in the United States and Canada, but not in Korea.
-From October 10, 2017 through December 31, 2017, every import of frozen and fresh salmon and three samples of smoked salmon per manufacturer will be tested.
+MFDS initiated mandatory testing of imported salmon in October 2017 due to intelligence indicating GE salmon is raised in Panama and marketed in Canada.
+This testing applied to fresh/frozen salmon originating from the United States, Canada, and Panama.
+MFDS conducted testing to confirm whether it contains GE salmon that is approved for food in the United States and Canada, but not in Korea.
+From October 10, 2017 through December 31, 2017, every import of frozen and fresh salmon and three samples of smoked salmon per manufacturer were tested.
+As there were no detections, MFDS now conducts random testing of 5% of incoming fresh/frozen salmon from the United States, Canada, and Panama.